-Liz's head felt light.
-The man chatting to John was all legs and arms waving in the air.
-His head hung back; his laughter was anything but.
-She went over to them, the drinks shaking in her hands.
-She put them down on their table.
+The man, more of a boy really, chatting to John was all legs and arms waving in the air.
+John was laughing.
+It was the loudest sound in the bar.
+The kind of laughter she had not heard from him in a while.
+Not around her anyway.
+Liz went over to them.
+She put the drinks down on their table, the vodka lime spilling.
 The stranger, introduced as Jared, showed off his smile, whiter than the the loungers on which they reclined.She shook Jared's hand as briefly as she could get away with.
 She sat down next to John.
 Her arm vanished behind his back and she kissed him on the cheek, looking over at Jared as she did.
 She tried to smile but the smile slipped into a grimmace, her mask not strung tightly enough.

 'Jared's in the movie business', said John.